jacobped/Docker-Nginx-OpenVPNClient/README.md

 I'll make it a bit easier to update the configs later, by having them loaded in every time the container starts from a mounted volume.

+## Run
+Command to run the container in the background

+`docker run -d --name nginxopenvpn -p 80:80 --cap-add=NET_ADMIN --device=/dev/net/tun -v localConfigPath:/config -v localLogPath:/log jacobpeddk/nginx-openvpnclient`

+Remember to at least map local path to container's /config.
+If no configs exists in local mapped folder, it will add samle configs and terminate.
+Then you update sample configs and run the container again.

+`docker start nginxopenvpn`

 ## Build & Run
 Download repository, edit the configs, and run the following command on you host to build the image.